 It’s black with yellow stripes close to its wings.

 This is another large species similar to American roaches but easily differentiate by its evenly dark brown–mahogany coloration.

 Smoky brown roaches are found indoors only when there is a need for food, heat, and a chance to survive; however, you mainly get to see them outdoors only in warm weather.

 Can Baby Cockroaches Fly?

-They don’t at all.
-Nymphs are like baby roaches, although they have the same physical appearance but differ in their size.
-Baby roaches are smaller to the adults.
+No, baby roaches don’t fly; nymphs are like baby roaches, although they have the same physical appearance but differ in size.

 Nymphs during this stage have not grown or have their wing fully grown to provide them with flight.

 Now, here is why you wonder why these annoying crawling insects fly.

 Roaches are designed with two wings, a thick and a thin wing, although only one of these wings is used to achieve flight.